So, you’re looking into starting a blog?

 Here are some theme options that are perfect for a new blog.

 1. Thrive Theme Builder: This is by far my favorite theme builder as it’s incredibly flexible and has a ton of extra options that most themes won’t offer.
 When you combine this with Thrive Architect, you can basically do whatever you want to do on your blog without ever hiring a developer.
 It’s a little more expensive than the other options below, but I use these tools personally and love them.
+And, if you’d like to watch an extremely detailed tutorial you can watch this playlist on YouTube.

 2. Envato Elements: I like Envato because for a very reasonable price you can download millions of files include “web templates”, which are really just themes.
 Beyond that, you get audio, video and images as well